-You can ask Alexa a ton of general questions like “how hot is the sun?”, “how far is Mercury from Earth?”, and so on.
-You can also ask it how many people live in certain towns or countries, and so forth.
-It won’t be as powerful as Google Assistant, which uses Google’s knowledge graph, but Alexa does pretty well with general information.
+You can ask Alexa general knowledge questions like “how hot is the Sun,” “how far is Ottawa from Osaka,” and so on.
+Ask it how many people live in certain cities or countries.
+Alexa isn’t as powerful as Google Assistant, which taps into the vast power of Google Search, but it does pretty well with basic facts.

 Looking for more detailed information?
-Alexa also has Wikipedia integrated out of the box.
-Just say “Alexa, Wikipedia: [subject],” and it will give you some brief info, but you can hear even more by saying “Alexa, tell me more.”
+Alexa also has Wikipedia integration.
+Just say “Alexa, Wikipedia: [subject],” and it will give you a brief synopsis.
+You can expand on this by saying, “Alexa, tell me more.”

-Not only does it know basic questions about science, geography, trivia, and more, but it’s also useful for math questions.
-Converting units is easy enough with a command like “Alexa, how many tablespoons in a cup.”
-You can also ask it “Alexa, what’s 10 times 6,” and so on.
+Not only does Alexa know basic questions about science, politics, history, and geography, it also solves math problems.
+Converting units is easy enough with a command like “Alexa, how many tablespoons in a cup,” or “Alexa, what’s 500 miles in kilometers.”

-Alexa is also great if you need to know the definition of a word (“Alexa, what’s the definition of [word]?”) or how to spell it (“Alexa, how do you spell [word]?”).
+Alexa can further help with the definition of a word (“Alexa, what’s the definition of [word]?”) or how to spell it (“Alexa, how do you spell [word]?”).

 Alexa purchasing commands

-It wouldn’t be an Amazon product if there wasn’t some way to sneak in the e-tailers main business into the deal, right?
-The Echo family has the ability to track packages from Amazon (“Alexa, track my order”), or even re-order items like shampoo, with the command “Alexa, buy more shampoo.”
+It wouldn’t be an Amazon product if there weren’t some way to sneak in its online shopping, right?
+Alexa devices have the ability to track packages (“Alexa, where’s my stuff?”), or even re-order items like shampoo with the command “Alexa, buy more [item].”

-It’s also possible to add things to your shopping cart with “Alexa, add [item] to shopping cart” — from there you can just load up your phone, tablet, or computer and complete checkout.
+It’s also possible to add things to your shopping cart with “Alexa, add [item] to shopping cart” — from there, you can load up your phone, tablet, or computer and complete checkout.
 Be sure to go to More > Settings > Account Settings > Voice Purchasing in the Alexa app and create a voice PIN if you want to prevent kids or guests from buying anything.

 - “Alexa, order an Echo.”